Josh McCown's wild ride: 15 years, 10 teams and a link to Emmitt Smith

 McCown and Julius Peppers (Panthers) are the only two players from the 2002 draft still on active rosters.
 The Jets host the Panthers on Nov.
 26 in what could be a battle of the '02 survivors and former teammates.

 McCown was the quarterback who gave Emmitt Smith the final handoff of his legendary career.
 It was Jan.
-2, 2005 for the Cards.
+2, 2005, for the Cards.
 (Yes, kids, the great running back closed out his career with a forgettable season in the desert.)
-For the record, Smith lost two yards on the play, so he finished with 18,355 rushing yards -- the most in NFL history.
+For the record, Smith lost 2 yards on the play, so he finished with 18,355 rushing yards -- the most in NFL history.

-He was indirectly impacted by the Jets' trade for Brett Favre in 2008.
+McCown was indirectly impacted by the Jets' trade for Brett Favre in 2008.
 When the Jets acquired Favre, they released Chad Pennington, who signed with the Dolphins.
-McCown, who began training camp No. 1 on the Dolphins' depth chart, became the odd-man out and was traded to the Panthers in the preseason.
+McCown, who began training camp No. 1 on the Dolphins' depth chart, became the odd man out and was traded to the Panthers in the preseason.

 McCown hasn't been around a lot of winning.
 In 14 seasons, his teams have a combined record of 79-145, a .353 winning percentage.
 He's had only two winning seasons and one playoff season -- the '08 Panthers.